top of page

 Die if you must,

-but don’t come running for help.
-I know how, in fact, you don't need it— that word just has one synonym left for you: craving.
+but don’t come running for aid.
+I know how, in fact, it's not what you lack— help has just one synonym left for you: craving.
 There's no more longing, desire, or wish left in your need.
 Your language has been reduced to a haywire biology— a necessity you didn't need before, but with time it has turned into one.

 And why should I care about that?